Advanced Level Residencies

 The residencies are audition based and in keeping the residencies intimate and to offer a one on one experience, only up to 15 advanced level tap dancers per residency will be hand selected by Sarah and Leo.
 Tap Dancers may audition and participate in both residencies.
 You must be fully registered for our Advance/Pro level, in order to participate in our advanced level residencies.
 Our residency programs begin on July 12th, 2023.
 Each residency is $275.00 and includes 7+ hours of intimate rehearsal time, a residency dinner at the beach with the residency master artist, and a featured performance opportunity in our professional festival concert, which will be accompanied by live music!

 If you are interested in auditioning in one or both of our residencies, please fill out the audition form by 1/31/23 by clicking below and we will be in touch with audition material in early February.
 Each tap dancer who would like to audition will need to learn material (taught by Sarah and Leo) via a prerecorded video and submit an audition video no later than February 28th, 2023.
+You must be registered for our Advanced/Pro level prior to submitting your audition video in order to be considered for our residency program.

 Acceptance letters will be sent in March.